day8/re-frame/README.md

                 f1                       f2                    f3
 ```

-In abstract, clojure syntax terms, you could squint and imagine the process as:
+In abstract, Clojure syntax terms, you could squint and imagine the process as:
 ```
 (-> app-db
     components    ;; produces Hiccup
     reagent       ;; produces VDOM  (virtual DOM)
-    React)        ;; produces HTML (which magically and efficently appears on the page).
+    React)        ;; produces HTML (which magically and efficiently appears on the page).
 ```

 Via `ratom` and `reaction`, changes to `app-db` are pushed into the pipeline, causing new DOM to pop out the other end, and display on our page.